Kuta was the original ‘go-to’ destination for Australian travellers, with luxury resorts, restaurants, clubs and shopping.

-If your holidaying in Kuta most people tend to stay in hotels near on right on the beach.
-There’s are thousands of them and most people come to Kuta on fairly cheap holiday packages with all inclusive airfares, meals and transfers.
+If you’re holidaying in Kuta, most people tend to stay in hotels near on right on the beach.
+There are thousands of them, and most people come to Kuta on fairly cheap holiday packages with all-inclusive airfares, meals and transfers.

-The appeal of Kuta is fairly easy to spot once your there.
-It’s a hectic, vibrant tourist hub with loads of local vendors selling everything from sarongs, t-shirts and the stock standard Bintang singlets.
-Everywhere you look there is something going on.
-It’s noisy, congested with traffic, people all crowding the beaches, Kartika Mall shopping area and the main street.
-If your into cheap food, grabbing a bargain, lots of souvenir shopping and a bit of drinking while on holiday, then Kuta is perfect.
-It definitely has it’s own personality, separate from any other place in Bali & appeals to a certain audience.
+The appeal of Kuta is fairly easy to spot once you are there.
+It’s a hectic, vibrant tourist hub with many local vendors selling everything from sarongs, t-shirts and the stock standard Bintang singlets.
+Everywhere you look, there is something going on.
+It’s noisy and congested with traffic, with people all crowding the beaches, Kartika Mall shopping area and the main street.
+Kuta is perfect if you’re into cheap food, grabbing a bargain, lots of souvenir shopping, and a bit of drinking while on holiday.
+It definitely has its own personality, separate from any other place in Bali & appeals to a certain audience.

-Kuta has a tiny bit of a reputation as being the party capital of Bali with drunk teenagers roaming the streets and in some regards this is true.
-But ever so slowly the fabric that has previously made up Kuta is disappearing and being replaced with a different type of tourist.
-Kuta is growing up and the proliferation of 5 star hotels, shopping centres and restaurants is proof of this.
-In colloquial Aussie slang, Kuta is no longer a ‘bogans’ paradise but is catering towards towards discerning holiday makers with a taste for the good life.
+Kuta has a tiny bit of a reputation as being the party capital of Bali, with drunk teenagers roaming the streets, and in some regards, this is true.
+But ever so slowly, the fabric that has previously made up Kuta is disappearing and being replaced with a different type of tourist.
+Kuta is growing up, and the proliferation of 5-star hotels, shopping centres and restaurants is proof of this.
+In colloquial Aussie slang, Kuta is no longer a ‘bogans’ paradise but is catering towards discerning holidaymakers with a taste for the good life.

 People now stay in Kuta to be close to the beach, which is patrolled and the growing number of shopping centres.
-It’s about a 20 minute taxi ride from the airport so getting there is relatively easy depending on the time you travel.
+It’s about a 20-minute taxi ride from the airport, so getting it is relatively easy, depending on the time you travel.

-If your coming to Bali with kids then they will be busy 24/7.
+If you’re coming to Bali with kids, then they will be busy 24/7.
 If they are not splashing around on the beach, then there is always the popular Waterbom Park which is smack bang in the centre of Kuta.
-Taking them out for a meal at night is also really easy as there are literally hundreds of restaurants serving children’s menus.
-You really don’t have to walk far to bump into a family friendly place serving burgers, pizzas and of course the famous Nasi Goreng.
+Taking them out for a meal at night is also really easy as hundreds of restaurants serve children’s menus.
+You really don’t have to walk far to bump into a family-friendly place serving burgers, pizzas and, of course, the famous Nasi Goreng.

-If you love shopping then Kuta is pure heaven.
+If you love shopping, then Kuta is pure heaven.
 It’s got everything and more.
-Be prepared to spend days walking around the place going from shop to shop snapping up a bargain.
-If you like the mall or shopping centre experience then head off to Lippo mall for an over load of quality shops with well known brands and names.
-For convenience there is the Kuta Beachwalk which has loads of shops, restaurants, fast food outlets as well as a cinema to keep the kids entertained.
+Be prepared to spend days walking around the place, going from shop to shop, snapping up a bargain.
+If you like the mall or shopping centre experience, head off to Lippo Mall for a load of quality shops with well-known brands and names.
+For convenience, there is the Kuta Beachwalk, which has loads of shops, restaurants, fast food outlets, and a cinema to keep the kids entertained.